 This week we’ve had the chance to interview Norbert Figueroa of GloboTreks.com.
-Norbert is a travel lover who offers solid backpacking tips and advice, chronicles his current and past trips, and is saving up for a round the world trip sometime next year.
+Norbert is a travel lover who offers solid backpacking tips and advice, chronicles his current and past trips, and is saving up for an around the world trip sometime next year.

-I see GloboTreks expanding its audience and still delivering the same high-quality budget traveler oriented content.
-Would love to have GloboTreks work more like a community where posts serve as platforms of a two-way communication.
+I see GloboTreks expanding its audience and still delivering the same high-quality budget traveler-oriented content.
+Would love to have GloboTreks work more like a community where posts serve as platforms for two-way communication.
 I’m glad the site is starting to deliver that.

 BT: You’ve done a fair bit of traveling in the past from Thailand to Germany to Peru, what’s been your favorite country so far, and what made it special for you?

 Norbert: Wow, this one is a hard one.
 I still can’t make up my mind on this one, but I’m debating between Thailand and Peru.
 Thailand was my dream destination I always wanted to go, but Peru, on the other hand, managed to deliver ten times more than what I was expecting.
 They both blew me away.
 Even though they are both completely different, their culture, lifestyle, history, and friendliness made them feel special.
 They made me feel happy and that I was in the right place.

 BT: In addition, you’re also currently saving for another round the world trip in the near future.
 What country that you haven’t visited previously, is at the top of your list to visit, and why?

 Norbert: On top of my list is Indonesia.
 This is another Southeast Asian dream destination of mine.
 I like the exotic feel it has and I love its culture, ancient history, and landscapes.
 I’m dying to go scuba diving in Bali.
 I know that country will deserve a couple of weeks of my Round the World.
 Even though I know it will not be the first stop on the itinerary, it will be the one I’ll be looking forward to the most.